remsic12/Group-Project/README.md

   - Our 1st set of data contains a list of all the breweries in the United States along with their location
   - Our 2nd set of data contains Unemployment data by county from 2000 to 2019, as well as median household income for 2019
-  - Our 3rd set of data contains Educational data by county, showing the level of education completed -The levels of Education in our data set are
+  - Our 3rd set of data contains Educational data by county, showing the level of education completed
-      -No Diploma, High School Diploma, Some College, 4 Year College

 ## Project Objective
 - We are seeking to identify counties with low unemployment and high median household incomes and display in a map.
 We then want to take this data to make reccomendations to potential craft brewers on where they should open a craft brewery.